leosilvinob/projeto_aegro_academy/README.md

 * Unzip the file.
 * Put the "airflow" folder inside the directory where your "dags" folder of your airflow is.
 * Create a postgreSQL database for the project.
-* Create or edit(if it already exists" an airflow connection with the name "postgres_default" connecting to the database you created earlier for the project.
+* Create or edit(if it already exists) an airflow connection with the name "postgres_default" connecting to the database you created previously for the project.
+* Create four variables in Airflow with your API Twitter credentials: "access_key","access_secret","consumer_key" and "consumer_secret".

 ### Executing program